scalar-labs/kelpie-test/lamb/README.md

-# Benchmark test for Scalar DL contract
+# Kelpie Lamb
+You can benchmark your contract with Lamb.

 ## Build